 Martin Luther King’s Birthday is a federal holiday, state holiday, and a “legal” parking holiday in New York City

-Martin Luther King’s Birthday is celebrated on Monday, January 15, 2018, and is one of our website’s busiest days of the year because many wonderful members of the driving public don’t remember whether:
+Martin Luther King’s Birthday is one of our website’s busiest days of the year because many wonderful members of the driving public don’t remember whether:

-- MLK’s birthday is any type of parking ticket holiday in NYC [Yes]
+- MLK’s birthday is any type of parking ticket holiday in NYC [Yes it is]

-- MLK’s birthday is a “legal parking holiday” for parking purposes in NYC [Yes]
+- MLK’s birthday is a “legal parking holiday” for parking purposes in NYC [Yes it is]

-- MLK’s birthday is a “major legal parking holiday” for parking purposes in NYC [No]
+- MLK’s birthday is a “major legal parking holiday” for parking purposes in NYC [No it’s not]

 Martin Luther King’s Birthday is a “legal parking holiday” in NYC

 What is the difference between a “legal holiday” and a “major legal holiday”